-Use a high rpm for heavier material.
-Low rpm for lighter.
+Use a higher rpm for heavier material.
+Lower rpm for lighter.
 Higher air speed causes a wind chill factor, causing ice buildup.
-The blower has three speeds.

 Material

 Proper speed will vary depending on the material moved.
 Air velocity should be set so material does not hang in the pipe.
 Adjust RPM to the lowest setting to move the material efficiently.
 Increase the speed as needed to pick up large rocks or heavy sludge.